vishnux/Evaluating-NBA-players/Readme.md

 * Random Forest Classification
 * K Nearest Neighbour Classification

-The reason that we completed separate classification techniques for the in-game statistics is because we view whether or not physical attributes are accurate at classifying players by position as a totally separate analysis.
+The reason that we completed separate classification techniques for the in-game statistics is that we view whether or not physical attributes are accurate at classifying players by position as a separate analysis.
 Doing these processes separately will increase our understanding of the impacts of physical attributes and individual skills on deciding positions in the NBA substantially.

 Once our classification analysis is complete, we will attempt to answer the last question of our project, which is to find groups of similar players and the best individual season within each position.
-After separating our data into five separate dataframes (one for each position), the final two data science techniques we will employ in our paper to reach this goal are:
+After separating our data into five separate data frames (one for each position), the final two data science techniques we will employ in our paper to reach this goal are:

 * Principal Component Dimensionality Reduction
 * K-Means Clustering